Comparison of correlation-based measures of concordance in terms of asymptotic variance: Introduction

-For the class of transformed rank correlations, natural questions are how to compare them and which concordance-inducing distribution is best to use. \citet{de2016comparing} compared Pearson's linear correlation coefficient and Spearman's rho by numerical experiments in terms of bias, variance and robustness to outliers.
-Various measures of concordance were compared in terms of their power in tests of independence; see, for example, \citet{bhuchongkul1964class}, \citet{behnen1971asymptotic}, \citet{behnen1972characterization}, \citet{luigi1999asymptotic}, \citet{rodel2004linear} and \citet{genest2005locally}.
+When only the axioms of a measure of concordance are required, it is not always clear which transformed rank correlation is most suitable to use.
+For the related literature, \cite{de2016comparing} compares Pearson's linear correlation coefficient and Spearman's rho by numerical experiments in terms of bias, variance and robustness to outliers.
+Rank correlations are also extensively compared in \cite{tarsitano2009comparing}.
+Various measures of concordance are compared in terms of their power in tests of independence; see, for example,~\cite{genest2005locally}, \cite{luigi1999asymptotic} and \cite{rodel2004linear}.

-The present paper tackles the problem of comparing $G$-transformed rank correlations from theoretical point of view concerning statistical estimation of $\kappa_G$.
-In our proposed approach, a concordance-inducing distribution $G$ is more preferable than another one $G'$ if the worst and best asymptotic variances $\sigma_G^2(C)$ of a canonical estimator $\hat \kappa_G$ of $\kappa_G$ on a given set of copulas $\mathcal D$ are smaller than those of $G'$.
-In other words, $G$ is more preferable than $G'$ if $\hat \kappa_G$ tends to estimate $\kappa_G$ more accurately than $\hat \kappa_{G'}$ estimates $\kappa_{G'}$ if $\mathcal D$ is the set of underlying copulas which one wants to quantify and compare their dependence.
-Estimation of $\kappa$ is often inevitable since an explicit form of $\kappa(C)$ is not always available.
-Therefore, this preference order of $\kappa_G$ fits the purpose of using $\kappa$ for measuring and comparing concordance among models of interest.